What is Fixed Wireless Internet and How Does It Compare to Satellite?

 It's faster and cheaper than satellite internet.
 You don't need to worry about data caps.
 Interruptions happen much less than they do with satellite signals.

-Fixed wireless has many advantages over satellite internet that make it the better choice.
+Fixed wireless has many advantages over satellite internet that make it a solid choice.